 - All students must make satisfactory progress toward a degree and meet the minimum cumulative GPA required by your college of enrollment.

 To begin the appeal process, follow these steps:

 - Complete the Appeal for Financial Aid Probation form.

 - Prepare a statement explaining: (1) the cause of the failure to meet satisfactory academic standards; and (2) changes to your situation that will allow you to demonstrate satisfactory academic progress going forward.

-- Submit the form and statement to your academic adviser within 30 days of receiving your academic progress ineligibility notice from the Office of Financial Aid.
+- Submit the form and statement to your academic advisor within 30 days of receiving your academic progress ineligibility notice from the Office of Financial Aid.

-The appeal will require an academic plan constructed by your dean or academic adviser.
+The appeal will require an academic plan constructed by your dean or academic advisor by the end of the term.
 The academic plan will ensure that you are able to meet SAP standards by a specified time if you follow the plan.
-The dean or academic adviser will submit the plan and appeal form to the Office of Financial Aid, and if approved, your probation period will begin with your next semester of attendance and you may continue to receive aid while on probation as long as you meet the terms of the plan.
+The dean or academic advisor will submit the plan and appeal form to the Office of Financial Aid, and if approved, your probation period will begin with your next semester of attendance and you may continue to receive aid while on probation as long as you meet the terms of the plan.

 However, if it is determined that mathematically you cannot regain compliance with SAP requirements, you will no longer be eligible for financial aid unless you later come back into standard.

-If your adviser provides an acceptable plan with your appeal, here’s what happens:
+If your advisor provides an acceptable plan with your appeal, here’s what happens:

 - Your financial aid will be approved initially for the first term, and then for subsequent terms during the probation period upon review of your progress at the end of the previous term.
 If you are meeting the terms of plan, you will continue to receive financial aid.